fingenito/CMLS_Harmocoder/README.md

 1. Download and install the Arduino IDE from the [official website](https://www.arduino.cc/en/software).
 2. Upload the firmware for the Arduino provided in the `arduino/firmware` directory.

+### Processing

+1. Download and install the Processing IDE from the [official website](https://processing.org/download).
+2. Run the processing code provided in the ........ directory.

 ## Project Structure